U

 We implement IP protection measures including:

-• Signed NDA before deep project brief review
+• Signed NDA before deep project review

 • Access-controlled storage and internal permissions